 The Progressive CIO is not about any one person.
 It is about an idea…the idea of a technology leader who looks beyond what is merely expected of a technologist today, and who seeks to look more broadly at the potential for her or his role to be one of significant human leadership.

 In July 2020, I opened our journey by suggesting that, for technology leaders to be successful, they have to think deeply about people before technology.
-With that, I suggest that the following values are the most germane to success:
+My experience has shown me that the following values are the most germane to leadership success:

 In the months and years to come, I hope other leaders will join me in a global discussion about how we can reshape technology leadership through more deliberate consideration of values like these.